brittanyharrison/jenkins_cicd/READMe.md

 - On the left you should see `New item`, select that.

 **Step 2: Create job**
-- Under `Enter an item anme` write the appropriate name for your job
+- Under `Enter an item name` write the appropriate name for your job

 ## SSH Connection Between Github and Jenkins